oeloeloel/forked/app/story.md

 is the Dauphine's favourite colour!
 ~~~

 One of the useful tools included with Forked is `memo` and it lets you remember and recall pieces of text like, for example, a character's favourite colour.
-If the dauphine's favourite color is "Moroccan pink", the following text will be added into the story:
+If the dauphine's favourite colour is "Moroccan pink", the following text will be added into the story:

 > Any fool knows that Moroccan pink is the Dauphine's favourite colour!